ringcentral/ringcentral-api-docs/docs/voice/supervision.md

         await rc.post(`/restapi/v1.0/account/~/telephony/sessions/${message.body.telephonySessionId}/supervise`, {
             mode: 'Listen',
             supervisorDeviceId: softphone.device.id,
-            agentExtensionNumber: agentExt.extensionNumber
+            agentExtensionId: agentExt.id
         })
     }
 })
 ```

-When the Call Supervision API is invoked, the Supervisor's device (SoftPhone) accepts the SIP INVITE automatically (it was pre-configured to do that) and the agent-customer call audio is streamed in real-timne to the Supervisor's device.
+When the Call Supervision API is invoked, the Supervisor's device (SoftPhone) accepts the SIP INVITE automatically (it was pre-configured to do that) and the agent-customer call audio is streamed in real time to the Supervisor's device.

 In the sample code below, we take the additional step of saving the call to an audio file (`call.raw`) onto the local filesystem.